Protestant Hospital of Ngaoundéré: History

 In 1931 Norwegian missionaries Mr and Mrs Endressen arrived at Ngaoundéré from Madagascar.
-Mr. Endressen was pastor while his wife is a nurse.
+Mr. Endressen was a pastor and his wife a nurse.
 They began medical work, visiting patients at home and treating them.
 Given the number of patients who came to her, she had to ask the mission to build a room where she could hospitalize those who required a formal observation.
 A straw huts was erected, with one room serving as a hospital room for men and the second for women.
-Endressen also initiated a health education program in the neighborhoods.
+Endressen also initiated a health education program in the neighborhood.
 She taught in particular the prevention of certain diseases such as malaria, tuberculosis, intestinal worms and other sexually transmitted diseases (STDs).

 In 1935 however, she succumbed to illness herself and was forced to return to Norway, closing the clinic.
 Three years later, however, she returned in 1938 and resumed her activities.
 Desiring a hospital to undertake the great work, one evening she went to the present site of the hospital and prayed to God for a hospital being built.
 At that time, the site was not yet chosen.
 The Sudan Mission had already issued in 1945 the idea of collaborating with the NMS and the Fraternal Lutheran Mission (MFL) north of Cameroon for the establishment of a hospital because they lacked the funds for the construction of a hospital.
 This hospital should be beneficial not only for the indigenous population but also for the care for the missionaries in the area.
 By this time, however, the government had begun construction of a hospital in Meiganga and would not consider building another hospital and the initial proposals were rejected due to strong opposition.
 In 1947, however, the NMS decided to send a doctor to aid the work of Endressen.
 Dr. Bernt Sigurd Bjaanes, a Norwegian who had arrived with his wife in Cameroon in December 1947.